enessinanparildi/hr-test-python/README.md

   PyCharm
 - How do you setup python production environment in Linux?
   - List the cli commands if possible.
     1. Install pip if it is not in your system.
-It is assumed python is installed\
+It is assumed python is installed, if not we can use sudo apt update && sudo apt upgrade and then sudo apt install python3\
       $ sudo apt-get install python-pip
     2. Install virtualenv\
       $ pip install virtualenv